I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 Of course it is.

 You probably don’t want to run into a dysphemism; its aim is to shock and offend.
-A Twitter user of global renown uses multiple dysphemisms on a daily basis to belittle his many, many perceived enemies.
+A Twitter user of global renown until banned used multiple dysphemisms on a daily basis to belittle his many, many perceived enemies.
 Examples include:

 - “Terrible reporter”;